BenjaminCharmes/THP_FullStack/Week_1/README.md

 <h1 align="center">Week 4 of The Hacking Project: Object-Oriented Programming !</h1>

+This week, you'll learn about Object Oriented Programming, an essential concept when doing Ruby.

 <h2 align="center">🎉 Week 1 of the FullStack training 🎉</h2>

 <div align="center">